CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 | N-SC-1 | The system should be able to handle at least 100 users at once. | Low      |

 # Solution Architecture

+## Service Instance per Container

+Each microservice is packaged into a Docker container image and deployed in a distinct container using Cloud Run on Google Cloud Platform.

+By deploying service instances in separate containers, each microservice can be scaled up or down separately as needed as demand fluctuates, leading to better cost efficiency.

+Also, by deploying the service instances in containers instead of virtual machines, start up time is reduced.

 ![PeerPrep-Solution-Architecture](https://github.com/CS3219-AY2223S1/cs3219-project-ay2223s1-g22/blob/main/project-report/images/PeerPrep-Architecture-V1.png?raw=true)